gabrielwoj/tf2-mods/README.md

 -(Inconsistency) - Like Consistency, but reversed.
 Mods that aim to go as inconsistent as possible;

--(Pack) Mods that were packed into a compilation.
+-(Pack) - Mods that were packed into one big pack.
 Mods like these would be ready to be published in sites like Gamebanana.
-Mods like these usually are separated with several folders, including extras and stuff.
+Mods like these usually are separated with several folders, including extras and stuff;

+-(Recolor) - A texture recolor that doesn't fit in any of the above categories.

 If a mod doesn't include a prefix, it means it's a general mod, and it's not categorized by any of the types above.